 Another critical project to the Rudee Inlet area is the Rudee Promenade.
 This project envisions a broad walkway along Rudee Inlet that links a variety of businesses and residential properties to Rudee Walk and the Oceanfront Boardwalk.
 The Rudee Promenade Feasibility Study

-was developed in February 2015 to initiate a full evaluation of this project.
-The Study is in a preliminary form and will require stakeholder and resident review.
+was developed in Spring of 2015 to initiate a full evaluation of this project.